ngless-toolkit/ngless/docs/contents/Installation.rst

 If it isn't, one of the following problems might be occurring

-	1) /usr/local is not in your $PATH.
+	1) The path used as --prefix is not in your $PATH.

 	2) A older version of cabal is installed in some directory which comes first than '/usr/local' in your $PATH variable.